Heteroflow/Heteroflow/README.md

 Parallel CPU-GPU Programming using Task-based Models

 :exclamation: Notice this is a working repository.
 A lot of things are under construction.
-However, once can visit the predecessor project [Cpp-Taskflow](https://github.com/cpp-taskflow/cpp-taskflow) to get a sense of Heteroflow's task programming model.
+One can visit our predecessor project [Cpp-Taskflow](https://github.com/cpp-taskflow/cpp-taskflow) to get a sense of Heteroflow's spirit.

 # Example